The new Liv Devote is designed for everything from gravel racing to overnight adventures

 Visually, the Devote Advanced Pro looks great.
-The bike, which comes in XS-L, has internal cable routing makes it look super clean.
-An iridescent matte steel blue colour, the Devote is covered in little white visual design touches.
-It’s also covered in mounts for fenders, racks and three bottle cages.
+The iridescent matte steel blue frame features little white visual design touches and a clean look with internally routed cables.
+The bike (which comes in XS-L) is also covered in mounts for fenders, racks and three bottle cages.

 Riding the Devote

-I quickly found that the additional bottle cage is very handy for long rides, particularly in more remote areas.
-I looked forward to one of these rides at a cottage in Algonquin park, where I had planned out what looked like an awesome route on local trails.
+I found that the additional bottle cage very handy for long rides, particularly in more remote areas.
+I looked forward to one of these rides at a cottage in Algonquin Park, where I had planned out what looked like an awesome route on local trails.

 Heading out, I was full of confidence and easily took on the hilly gravel roads that lead to the beginning of the route.
 The entry to the path seemed a bit more sand than gravel but I figured it would eventually harden up and I got on my way.

 The Devote is spec’d with tubeless Maxxis 40c Velocita AR tires—light, fast-rolling, high volume slicks.
-Weirdly they were pretty much the exact tire I would have chosen for what turned into 25kms of deluding myself into thinking that eventually sand would turn into hard-packed gravel.
-Even in the loosest bits I was able to maneuver easily with micro adjustments and a bit of muscle.
+Luckily, they were pretty much the exact tire I would have chosen for what turned into 25kms of deluding myself into thinking that eventually, sand would turn into hard-packed gravel.
+Thankfully, even in the loosest bits, I was able to maneuver easily with micro-adjustments and a bit of muscle.

 The tires, mounted on Giant’s CXR 2 Carbon Disc wheels, are a bit of a unique choice.
-The somewhat slippery on wet and muddy trail conditions, but riding on pavement I realized that they help showcase the versatility of the Devote.
-This bike is fast—riding it I hit some PRs on local road segments that I’d previously set on a road bike.
+They are somewhat slippery on wet and muddy trail conditions, but riding on the pavement I realized that they help showcase the versatility of the Devote.
+This bike is fast—riding it with higher tire pressure I beat some PRs on local road segments that I’d previously set on a road bike.
 The compact geometry is conducive to an aero position and the bike feels stiff and light.

 Going downhill, the flat-mount disc brakes do their job when needed and the Devote’s geometry makes it easy to shift weight towards the back of the bike.
 If you’re looking to take on more technical riding, it’s possible to switch out for a 30.9 dropper post to the Liv Devote Advanced Pro.
 You could also opt for the backcountry ready Devote Advanced 1, which comes spec’d with a dropper post, 11 speed GRX drivetrain and Maxxis Rambler 700x45c tubeless tires.

-That being said, I was surprised how well the Devote Advanced Pro (advertised as a gravel race ready bike) did on more cyclocross-style rides.
+I was surprised how well the Devote Advanced Pro (advertised as a gravel race-ready bike) did on more single-track-style rides.
 The bike has Giant’s oversized fork steerer tube technology which is designed to provide precise front-end steering performance.
 The fork and the frame have clearance for up to 45c tires on 700C wheels and 50c tires on 650B wheels.

-The only issue I had taking this bike on trails was the lowered bottom bracket, which lends the bike stability but doesn’t leave much clearance for tree stumps etc. Fortunately, the X-Defender downtube protector protects the downtube and the bottom bracket from ground projectiles and scrapes.
+The only issue I had taking this bike on trails was the lowered bottom bracket, which lends the bike stability but doesn’t leave much clearance for tree stumps and other elevated ground features.
+Fortunately, the X-Defender downtube protector protects the downtube and the bottom bracket from paint scrapes and damage.

 Comfort on long rides